-Secretary of State Rex Tillerson will leave the administration and will be replaced by CIA Director Mike Pompeo, the president said on Twitter last week.
-Trump nominated Gina Haspel, the current deupty of the CIA, to replace Pompeo.
+Secretary of State Rex Tillerson has left the administration and been replaced by former CIA director Mike Pompeo, the president announced on Twitter on March 13.
+Trump nominated then-CIA deputy director Gina Haspel to replace Pompeo.

 White House chief economic adviser Gary Cohn resigned from his post in early March 2018 following a high-profile battle over tariffs the president wants to impose on steel and aluminum imports.

 Hicks was the longest serving Trump aide before she announced her resignation as White House communications director.
 Trump praised Hicks for her work over the last three years, saying that he "will miss having her by my side."

 The resignation came after Hicks admitted to occasionally telling "white lies" for Trump while being interviewed by the House intelligence panel.
 She said she had not lied about anything relevant to the Russia investigation.

 Former Health and Human Services Secretary Tom Price resigned amidst criticism of his use of private planes for government travel.
 Price's departure came as he was being investigated by the inspector general's office at the U.S. Department of Health and Human Services.

 Bannon served as the White House's chief strategist before resigning from his post on August 14, exactly one year after he joined Trump's campaign.
 He returned to leading the conservative media outlet Breitbart News following his resignation.